 The torii is an architectural ornament that represents the passage from the world to a sacred place.
 This portal marks the sacred entrance to a Shinto shrine or temple.

 The exact origin of these portals is not known.
-Some theories claim that it was an indigenous invention, while others say it was imported from other countries.
-Other cultures like China and Korea also use similar portals, each with its own characteristics.
+Some theories claim that it was an indigenous invention, while others say it was imported from other Asian cultures.
+China and Korea, for example, also use similar gateways, each with their own characteristics.

-A torii is usually red because the Japanese claim that this color has the power to ward off diseases.
-There are torii made of stone, bronze, and other materials as well, but the most common is to find red wooden portals.
+A torii is usually red because, in Japanese tradition, this color is believed to have the power to ward off disease.
+There are torii made of stone, bronze, and other materials as well, but the most common are red wooden portals.

 We know that the portals mark the entrance to a sacred place, but why do we find various portals scattered in the large cities of Japan with no shrine nearby?